Mr-Smyth/sunwhere/testing.md

   1. Passed the functions through JSHint, to check for errors.
      * No errors detected.
-  2. Logged result to console:
+  2. Logged the result to console:
       * The results always matched the selection made from results, and lon and lat matched also.
      * The results always showed as expected.
   3. Refreshed page multiple times to see if any errors occurred.